 The benefits of speaking more than one language are widely recognised: improved memory, better job prospects, easier and more enjoyable travel, reduced risk of dementia, and numerous other cognitive, social and lifestyle advantages.

 “Learning another language is not only learning different words for the same things, but learning another way to think about things.” – Flora Lewis, American journalist

 In fact, one Swiss study found that multilingualism has a clear positive correlation with an individual’s salary, the productivity of firms, and even a country’s GDP, stating that the GDP of Switzerland, a nation of polyglots, is augmented by 10 per cent thanks to multilingualism.

-The Covid-19 pandemic has sparked a rise in new linguists; popular language learning app Duolingo reported a 300 per cent jump in new users during March last year.
+The Covid-19 pandemic sparked a rise in new linguists; popular language learning app Duolingo reported a 300 per cent jump in new users during March 2021.
 This growth is undoubtedly down to lockdown boredom encouraging people to try something new, but it could also in part be attributed to rising job insecurity urging people to strengthen their CVs with a foreign language.

 In the workplace, multilinguists bring valuable skills to the teams they work with in every industry and specialism.
 Alongside their language talents, multilinguists are proven to be better problem-solvers and listeners, with expanded vocabularies and strong interpersonal skills.